Shopify Review 2024 – The Best eCommerce Platform?

 You will get insight into product performance for the past three months, which can help you understand your buyers better.

 Most plans, excluding Shopify Lite, also contain acquisition and inventory reposts and behavior and marketing reports.
-Merchants can also rely on customer reports and create custom reports to get a unique perspective about specific details.
+Merchants can also rely on customer reports and create custom reports to get a unique perspective on specific details.

 Shopify Pricing (Subscription Plans)